rdmpage/genbank-pubmed-links/README.md

 ## Database

 We have a simple SQLite database to store the links between GenBank and PubMed.
+The `accession_pmid` table includes a column called `flag` where we can insert, say, `1` to flag a record that has problems, such as a PMID that does not resolve.
+Examples include [27797954](https://pubmed.ncbi.nlm.nih.gov/27797954/) which redirects to [28172670](https://pubmed.ncbi.nlm.nih.gov/28172670/).

 ### Views

+The database has views to display accessions that lack a PMID, or are poorly formed, and PMIDs that don’t resolve.

 ## Scripts